aetherintel/.github/profile/README.md

 git clone git@github.com:aetherintel/Aether.git
 cd Aether

-# Configure environment
+# Configure environment like shown in README
-cp .env.example .env.dev
 # Edit .env.dev with your credentials

 # Launch with Docker